Gratitude and Dealing With Change: A Practical Mindfulness Guide

 How to Use Gratitude and Dealing With Change Practices

 Use gratitude during change as a short routine, not a performance.
-A phone timer set for 5 minutes is enough.
+Try five quiet minutes while watering plants, noticing the refrigerator hum or the simple fact that something is being cared for.

 1. Set a small window.
 Choose 3 to 5 minutes, especially if the change feels raw.